Cybersecurity CMM Exemplars and Design Lessons

 - Make levels cumulative (CMMC).
 Avoids the “Level 4 in Identity, Level 1 in Containment” pathology that produces unbalanced security postures.

 - Anchor evidence in observable artifacts, not policies (BSIMM).
-“Has a written prompt-injection policy” is Level 2 at best; “ran 1,000-prompt red-team eval against production agents quarterly with results delivered to CISO” is Level 4.
+“Has a written prompt-injection policy” is Level 2 at best; “runs a quarterly red-team evaluation against production agents with results delivered to the CISO” is Level 4.

 - Distinguish prescriptive from descriptive (SAMM vs BSIMM) — for AI security in 2026, the field changes too fast for fully prescriptive level-5 criteria; the highest tier should describe the leading edge (“contributes to standards / publishes research”), not freeze it.